thomas-holmes/pinky.js/README.md

 Pinky.js
 =========

 Pinky.js is an implementation of the [Promises/A+](http://promises-aplus.github.io/promises-spec/) in JavaScript.
+It is fully compliant with the spec but is still pre-alpha quality code.
+Use it at your own risk.

 Usage
 =========

-Pinky (incompletely)implements the Promises/A+ standard.
+Pinky is an implementation of the Promises/A+ standard.
 It does so in way that emulates the .Net `Task` class.

     // The promise source is how you fulfill or reject a promise var promiseSource = new Pinky.PromiseSource();